• Disciplines

 3. Have officiated at one of the following meets:

-1. USATF Indoor Championships
+1. USATF Masters Indoor or Outdoor Championships

-2. USATF Outdoor Championships
+2. USATF Senior Indoor or Outdoor Championships

 3. USATF U20 Outdoor Championships